Kang Da-hyun

-Kang Da-hyun (born 6 September 1992) is a South Korean actress and model.
+Kang Da-hyun (born 6 September 1992) is a South Korean actress.
 She is known for her roles in dramas such as Dokgo Rewind, My Healing Love and Tale of Fairy.
 She also appeared in movies Along with the Gods: The Two Worlds, Puzzle and Roman Holiday.

 Early life and education

 She was born on September 6, 1992, in South Korea.
 She attended Dankook University, she studied Imagery.

 Career

 She joined Redline Entertainment in 2017 after she graduated.
 She made her debut as an actress in 2017, she appeared in drama Hospital Ship as Kwak Ji-eun.
 After that she appeared in several television dramas such as Dokgo Rewind, Tale of Fairy and My Healing Love.
 She also appeared in a number of movies Along with the Gods: The Two Worlds, Puzzle and Roman Holiday.